Yicz/ElasticSearch-Reference/07_Aggregations/02_Bucket_Aggregations/09_GeoHash_grid_Aggregation.md

 ### High-precision requests

-When requesting detailed buckets (typically for displaying a "zoomed in" map) a filter like [geo_bounding_box](query-dsl-geo-bounding-box-query.html "Geo Bounding Box Query") should be applied to narrow the subject area otherwise potentially millions of buckets will be created and returned.
+When requesting detailed buckets (typically for displaying a) should be applied to narrow the subject area otherwise potentially millions of buckets will be created and returned.

     POST /museums/_search?size=0